-There are lots of vegetarian friendly foods that contain plenty of protein.
+There are lots of protein for vegetarians.
 By making a few conscious changes to what you eat, you can get the proteins you need by focusing on high protein vegetables and pulses as well as other sources such as nuts and dairy.

 Which vegetarian foods are high in protein?

 Here are 8 of our favourite high protein, vegetarian foods.
-As always, variety is essential to a well-balanced diet, so we recommend trying out a few of them!
+As always, variety is essential to a well-balanced diet, so we recommend trying out a few of them!1.
+Beans & pulses

 Soybeans have the highest protein of all the beans with around 10g in every ½ cup.
 Other beans such as chickpeas, black beans and mung beans aren’t far behind and will also help top up your protein levels at 8g in a ½ cup.

 If you stray away from beans into pulses, lentils contain 9g of protein per ½ cup.
-They also have the added benefit of tasting great hot or cold, so we recommend adding a handful to a salad for a delicious and healthy topping.
+They also have the added benefit of tasting great hot or cold, so we recommend adding a handful to a salad for a delicious and healthy topping.2.
+Nuts

 Seeds should be part of every vegetarian store cupboard, as they’re a very quick and versatile way to top-up the protein levels in a dish.
 Try adding a handful of hemp seeds to a noodle stir fry for an extra 4g of protein per tablespoon or sprinkle some chia seeds on top of your morning yoghurt (3g of protein per 1 tablespoon).